Bohdan-Adamenko/Postman_PokeAPI_Tests/README.md

-# Тестовый проект: Ручное тестирование API с помощью Postman
+# Test Project: Manual API Testing with Postman

-Этот проект демонстрирует навыки ручного тестирования REST API с использованием инструмента Postman. В качестве объекта тестирования использовался публичный PokéAPI.
+This project showcases manual REST API testing skills using Postman.
+The public PokéAPI was used as the testing target.

-## 🗂️ Описание коллекции
+## 🗂️ Collection Overview

-Коллекция содержит базовые smoke-тесты для эндпоинтов PokéAPI.
+This Postman collection contains basic smoke tests for the PokéAPI endpoints.

-### Тестовые сценарии:
+### Test Scenarios Covered:
-1.  **Успешный GET-запрос:** Проверка получения данных о конкретном существующем ресурсе (покемон `pikachu`). Ожидаемый результат: статус `200 OK`.
+1.  **Positive GET Request:** Verifies fetching data for a specific, existing resource (the Pokémon `pikachu`).
+Expected Result: `200 OK` status.
-2.  **Негативный GET-запрос:** Проверка обработки запроса к несуществующему ресурсу. Ожидаемый результат: статус `404 Not Found`.
+2.  **Negative GET Request:** Checks the error handling for a non-existent resource.
+Expected Result: `404 Not Found` status.
-3.  **GET-запрос с параметрами:** Проверка работы с query-параметрами для ограничения выдачи (получение списка из 5 покемонов). Ожидаемый результат: статус `200 OK`.
+3.  **GET Request with Query Parameters:** Validates the use of query parameters to limit the results (retrieving a list of 5 Pokémon).
+Expected Result: `200 OK` status.

-## 🛠️ Как использовать?
+## 🛠️ How to Use

-1.  Скачайте `.json` файл коллекции.
+1. Download the `.json` collection file from this repository.
-2.  Откройте Postman.
+2. Open the Postman application.
-3.  Нажмите "Import" и выберите скачанный файл.
+3. Click the "Import" button and select the downloaded file.
-4.  После импорта коллекция будет доступна для запуска тестов.
+4. Once imported, the collection will be available to run the tests.